wordofwarning/wordofwarning.org/current/2012-emergency/Zarts/index.md

 ![Allan Taylor](allan.jpg)

 ####Sh!t Theatre	*Sh!t Theatre's JSA (Job Seekers Anonymous)*
 A unique and humorous exploration of the (un)employment situation in the UK today.
 Expect song, satire and a sharing of stories.
->>>>>>> removed bad filename

 *We all know someone who's on the dole.
 Your dad's on the dole.
 Your dog's on the dole.
 You're probably on the dole, aren't you?
 Or even worse, maybe you have a job....*

 See Sh!t Theatre before they hit the big time.
 Or have to go work at Poundland.